igsanp/camelblog/content/posts/crew.md

 tags:
   - "crew"
 ---
-This section taks abot the women and men that have contrtibutet to the development of Perl.
+This section taks abot the women and men that have contrtibuted to the development of Perl.